 The market on the railway track is in a small town a few hours south of Bangkok.
 The town’s official name is Samut Songkhram, but it’s better known to Thais by its old name, Maeklong.
 Although it takes two trains on different lines to reach it, the journey makes for a pleasant day trip.
 Best of all, with little stress, you can escape the big smoke and soon be gliding through clean air, countryside and salt farms.

 Train from Bangkok to Samut Sakhon (Mahachai)

-From the southern edge of the traffic circle, a small commuter train leaves about every hour for the one-hour 31-kilometer trip to the fishing port of Samut Sakhon.
-Better known to local people as Mahachai, this is major fishing port and processing area for the many (environmentally destructive) shrimp farms in the area.
+From the southern edge of the traffic circle, a small commuter train leaves about every hour for the one-hour, 31-kilometer trip to the fishing port of Samut Sakhon.
+Better known to local people as Mahachai, this is a major fishing port and processing area for the many (environmentally destructive) shrimp farms in the area.

 Richard Barrow describes his own day trip to Maeklong step by step.
 Richard runs the Paknam websites, probably the largest and best network of English-language sites and blogs in Thailand.
 It’s certainly the most family- and female- friendly.
 Unfortunately, it’s hard to figure out how all the pages and websites link together.
 Elsewhere, Richard describes homestays near Mahachai/Samut Sakhon and its attractions.
 The most interesting are probably the ocean-swimming monkeys..